Sijbrandij Foundation

 Secretary

-The Secretary reports directly to the President and attends to the following:
+The Secretary attends to the following:

 (i) Book of Minutes.
 The Secretary will keep or cause to be kept, at the principal executive office or such other place as the Board may direct, a book of minutes of all meetings and actions of Directors and committees of Directors, with the time and place of holding regular and special meetings, and if special, how authorized, the notice given, the names of those present at such meetings, and the proceedings of such meetings. (ii) Notices and Other Duties.
 The Secretary will give, or cause to be given, notice of all meetings of the Board required by the Bylaws to be given.
 The Secretary will have such other powers and perform such other duties as may be prescribed by the Board or the Bylaws.